MajVilic/snare/README.md

 $\color{red}\textsf{\Large\&#x26A0;\kern{0.2cm}\large  Important}$

-_**Deviation from original code from mushorg.**_
+**Deviation from original code from mushorg.**

 - Added capability for https request.
 - Aditional steps need to be configured in the original snare Dockerfile.
     - Adjusting github url and checkout.
-    - Mapping certificate, key from /root/dist.
-(Files in /root/dist are copied from dist/ on host machine - already configured)
+    - Mapping certificate, key from `/root/dist`.
+Files in `/root/dist` are copied from `dist/` on host machine - already configured.
 - Port 443 needs to be added into docker-compose file.

 **Recomended settings**

-- Adjust docker daemon (create: etc/docker/daemon.json).
+- Adjust docker daemon, create: `etc/docker/daemon.json`.
 In case when you have only specific honeypots enabled.
-Limit your ip address pool to have less impact on your system. (e.g. 192.168.1.1/28).
+Limit your ip address pool to have less impact on your system. (e.g. `192.168.1.1/28`).
+    - Adjust `/usr/local/bin/adjust-routing-table.sh`.
+In case you made changes to ip routing table manualy or via daemon.json you need to put those changes to `adjust-routing-table.sh`.
+This code automaticaly flunshes ip route table and makes a default update.
+Another option is to simply stop this service from running. $\color{red}\textsf{\Large\&#x24D8;\kern{0.2cm}}$
-- Change /etc/crontab.
+- Change `/etc/crontab`.
 Comment out image update.
 If you leave your image names the same in your custom configuration they will get replaced/updated by pulling of original images. $\color{red}\textsf{\Large\&#x24D8;\kern{0.2cm}}$
-- Adjust routing-table.service - be

 **Additional info:**

 HTTPS usage is hardcoded in server.py aswell as its port.
-- Therefore you don't need to specify --443 port flag in CMD line in your Dockerfile (part of tpotice, on your host machine).
+- Therefore you don't need to specify `--443` port flag in CMD line in your Dockerfile (part of tpotice, on your host machine).

 As of right now modified snare supports both http and https.
 - If you want more flexibility meaning you want to use --443 flag you would need to adjust server.py.
     + If you decide to do that you can chose on what port/protocol snare listens in your Dockerfile (CMD line).

-**P.S.** Another way to manipulate http or https availability is in your docker-compose file with port mapping (e.g. 443:433).
+**P.S.** Another way to manipulate http or https availability is in your docker-compose file with port mapping (`e.g. 443:433`).

 --------------